 Gum Lift Planning

-The planning of a gum lift is often a smaller part of the Artistic Smile Design Process.
-Supervision of the gum lift by the referring dentist is critical to an ideal outcome.
-While many surgeons have cosmetic training, without having the plan for the long term from the regualr treating dentist, the surgeon can only guess about what will look good in the smile.
+The planning process of raising or evening out the gum tissue is often a smaller part of the Artistic Smile Design.
+Supervision of the fast to heal surgery by the referring dentist is critical to an ideal outcome.
+While many surgeons have cosmetic training, without having the plan for the long term from the regular treating dentist, the surgeon can only guess about what will look good in the smile.
 If veneers are planned or any restorative care in the smile, the surgeon and restorative dentist must work as a team to deliver the exact shape and height of the gum to achieve the best overall results.